SafetyPrompts Logo

 PhysicalSafetyInstructions [data on GitHub] [paper at ICLR 2024 (Poster)]

 1,000 prompts.
 Each prompt is an instruction.
 PhysicalSafetyInstructions was created to evaluate LLM commonsense physical safety.
 The dataset language is English.
 Dataset entries are human-written: sampled from SafeText, then rephrased.
-The dataset license is not specified.
+The dataset license is CC BY-NC 4.0.

 Other notes: